billthefarmer/editor/Syntax.md

 CSS style names are matched from a list.
 Double quoted arguments are highlighted.
 As above, single quotes are ignored.
 C style comments are recognised.

+### Markdown
+Markdown headers, links, emphasis and code will be highlighted.

 ## Limitations
 Because scanning and highlighting a large file can be quite slow,